uw-dims/trident-training-manual/docs/source/introduction.rst

 + Section :ref:`systemadministration` guides system admins
   through activities and attributes they can manage.

+Each of these groups of activities requires logging in to Trident, so the remainder of this section covers this initial basic task.

 Logging in to Trident
 ---------------------

-In order to manage a member of a Trident trust group, the member must have access to a running Trident system.
-In your web browser, navigate to the URL of the system to which you have access.
-That will bring you to the following page:
+In order to do anything in Trident, you must be logged in.
+This can be done at the command line, or through the web application using a web browser.
+The latter is described in In a web browser, navigate to the URL of the Trident system.
+The following page should appear:

 .. figure:: images/trident/trident-home-page.png
        :width: 85%